The Avon Walk for Breast Cancer is a national series of 39-mile weekend fundraising events launched in 2003 by the Avon Foundation.

 Initial funding announcements from past Avon Walks can be found on our website in the Press Center.

 Within the Avon Foundation’s breast cancer programs and mission, funds are awarded for access to care and finding a cure for breast cancer, including funding for education and awareness; screening and diagnosis; support services; access to clinical care; and research, all with a focus on the medically underserved.
-Avon Philanthropy donated almost $780 million to Breast Cancer programs globally from 1992-2012.
+Avon Philanthropy donated more than $815 million to breast cancer programs globally from 1992-2013.

 Unlike other Breast Cancer special events, the Avon Foundation announces and presents grants at the Closing Ceremony of each Avon Walk.
 These are financial donations that have been reviewed and approved by the Avon Foundation Board in advance of the actual Walk.
 Board meetings usually occur weeks before the individual Walks, before final fundraising totals are known, so at that time the Board commits only the early funds donated.
 These initial gifts are awarded to organizations and institutions in the Avon Walk geographic area at Closing Ceremonies to ensure that Walkers’ hard-earned dollars are put to good use immediately.
 Additional monies raised by each Walk, along with funds raised by other Avon Foundation activities, are combined and granted to breast cancer organizations in the Walk regions and throughout the country on an ongoing basis.
 For more information on the Avon Foundation’s granting process, please visit http://www.avoncompany.com/women/avonfoundation/gapeop.html or for specific questions contact firstname.lastname@example.org.